How to start using Setka Editor plugin?

 *Custom CSS tool is available only on Pro plan.

-Even though we made sure you don't have to use custom CSS and HTML codes, Setka Editor allows you that flexibility as well.
-You can edit HTML code directly (Post > Advanced > Edit html) or use custom CSS for texts and elements (open the corresponding tab at the top panel).
-For example, if you would like to use a custom CSS for a specific paragraph, choose tab Paragraph > ...> Custom CSS.
+Even though posts can be created without the use of custom CSS or HTML codes, Setka Editor allows you this flexibility as well.
+You can edit HTML code directly (Post > Advanced > Edit html) or use custom CSS for texts and elements (open the corresponding tab in the top panel).
+For example, if you would like to use custom CSS for a specific paragraph, click inside a paragraph to open the Paragraph tab > ...> Custom CSS.

 What does the post preview look like on various devices?

-Click [preview post] or press Tab to see what the post looks like on desktops and mobile devices.
+Click the preview post icon (eye), in the vertical right hand toolbar or press Tab to see what the post looks like on desktops and mobile devices.
 To close the preview either click on the "X" in the top right corner or press Esc/Tab.

 In order to save time when editing a post you can use these keyboard shortcuts.
-Click the shortcuts button (question mark symbol at the bottom right) for a full list of shortcuts available.
+Click the shortcuts button (keyboard icon) at the bottom of the right hand toolbar for a full list of shortcuts available.

 Shortcodes for Mac